anthonyNkuinjeu/UTTRss/README.md

 More features will be added in the future.

+This app works on iphone devices and android.
+We have made this prototype for android device.
-Please, take a look to the wiki to find more about this app
+Please, take a look to the wiki to learn more about this app.

 Credit
 -------